How should my chatbot interact? A survey on human-chatbot interaction design: Chatbots Social Characteristics

 \section{Chatbots Social Characteristics}

 This section describes the identified social characteristics grouped into categories.
-As Table \ref{tab:conceptualmodel} depicts, the category \textbf{conversational intelligence} includes characteristics that help the chatbot manage interactions. \textbf{Social intelligence} focuses on habitual social protocols, while \textbf{personification} refers to the chatbot perceived identity and personality representations.
-In the following subsections, we independently describe the identified social characteristics, and point to the relationships to other characteristics when relevant.
+As Table \ref{tab:conceptualmodel} depicts, the category \textbf{conversational intelligence} includes characteristics that help the chatbot manage interactions. \textbf{Social intelligence} focuses on habitual social protocols, while \textbf{personification} refers to the chatbot's perceived identity and personality representations.
+We also grouped the social characteristics based on the domain in which they were investigated (Table \ref{tab:domain-analysis}).
+In the following subsections, we describe the identified social characteristics as well as the domains of study.
 Then, we summarize the relationship among the characteristics in Section \ref{sec:interrelationship}.
-For each category, a table with an overview of the included studies is provided in the supplementary materials (Appendix \ref{sec:supplemental}).
-The supplementary materials also include a table for each social characteristic, listing the studies associated with the reported benefits, challenges, and strategies.
-Finally, the supplementary materials also highlight five constructs that can be used to assess whether social characteristics are reaching the intended design goals.
+For each category, a table with an overview of the surveyed studies is provided in the supplementary materials.
+The supplementary materials also include tables for each social characteristic, listing the studies associated with the domains of study and reported benefits, challenges, and strategies.
+Finally, the supplementary materials also highlight five constructs that can be used to assess whether social characteristics reach the intended design goals.